Ebosetale-Lawrence/WebHook-Transactions/README.md

 The implementation prioritizes simplicity, using ASP.NET Core with Entity Framework for persistence.
 The endpoint is synchronous and returns a success response for both new and duplicate transactions to maintain webhook reliability.

+Assumptions (max 3)
+1. TransactionId is globally unique from provider
+2. Webhook retries may happen (hence idempotency needed)
+3. Only one currency per transaction